Data Integration Via Analysis of Subspaces (DIVAS): Methodology

-Under these assumptions, we prove a result about the existence and uniqueness of the joint structure decomposition in the absence of noise: \begin{theorem} For a set of signal matrices $\Ab_1,\dots ,\Ab_K$, there exists a set of matrices $\Lb_{\ib,k}, \Vb_{\ib}$ satisfying \eqref{eq:signalmodel} and Assumption~\ref{asump:decomposition}.
-The joint structure matrices $\Ab_{\ib,k}=\Lb_{\ib,k}\Vb_{\ib}^\top$ are uniquely determined for all $\ib\in 2^ {\{1,\ldots,K\}}$. \end{theorem} \begin{proof} We proceed with a constructive proof by induction.
-Denote by $\mathcal{V}_{\ib}$ the intersection of the subspaces spanned by the columns of signal matrices $\Ab_k$ with $k\in\ib$ in trait space.
+Next we prove existence and uniqueness of the joint structure decomposition \eqref{eq:signalmodel} in the absence of noise: \begin{theorem} For a set of signal matrices $\Ab_1,\dots ,\Ab_K$, there exists a set of matrices $\Lb_{\ib,k}, \Vb_{\ib}$ satisfying \eqref{eq:signalmodel} and identifiability Condition~\ref{asump:decomposition}.
+The joint structure matrices $\Ab_{\ib,k}=\Lb_{\ib,k}\Vb_{\ib}^\top$ are uniquely determined for all $\ib\in 2^{\{1,\ldots,K\}}$ and $k\in\ib$. \end{theorem} \begin{proof} We proceed with a constructive proof by induction.
+The steps found here will be also used in the development of the estimation algorithm in Section~\ref{sec:jse}.
+Denote by $\mathcal{V}_{\ib}$ the intersection of the subspaces spanned by the columns of transposed signal matrices $\Ab_k^\top$ with $k\in\ib$ in trait space.